mikeizbicki/cmc-csci040/project_05/README.md

 1. Add the ability to reply to other user's messages.
    The replies must display in a threaded fashion similar to reddit.
+   For full credit, you do not need to be able to "reply to a reply", but only reply to "top level" messages.
+   If you do add the ability to reply to all messages, you can get an additional +2 points.

 1. Support switching the language of your interface.
    You must have at least 3 different languages that can be selected.